Eschatologue/CM_wiki/docs/gameplay/combat/making-an-attack.md

 ### Modifiers to the Roll

-When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's proficiency bonus.
+When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's Proficiency Bonus.
 When a monster makes an attack roll, it uses whatever modifier is provided in its stat block.

 **Ability Modifier:** The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse or thrown property break this rule.

 Some spells also require an attack roll.
 The ability modifier used for a spell attack depends on the spellcasting ability of the spellcaster, as explained in chapter 10.

-**Proficiency Bonus:** You add your proficiency bonus to your attack roll when you attack using a weapon with which you have proficiency(1), as well as when you attack with a spell.
+**Proficiency Bonus:** You add your Proficiency Bonus to your attack roll when you attack using a weapon with which you have Proficiency(1), as well as when you attack with a spell.
 { .annotate }

-1. You DON'T add your proficiency bonus to your damage roll, unless you have a class feature or ability that permits you to do so.
+1. You DON'T add your Proficiency Bonus to your damage roll, unless you have a class feature or ability that permits you to do so.

 ### Rolling 1 or 20

 Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's AC.
-This is called a critical hit which your attack deals double damage.
+This is called a Critical Hit which your attack deals double damage.

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's AC.